sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_cartesian.rst

 Cross product
 ~~~~~~~~~~~~~

-The cross product of :math:`u` by :math:`v` is obtained by the method
+The cross product of :math:`u\times v` is obtained by the method
 ``cross_product``, which admits ``cross`` as a shortcut alias:

 ::